 The Company encourages each director to attend, at the Company's expense, director continuing education programs, including on subjects relevant to the duties of a director, corporate governance, best board practices, the Company's industry, risk management and ethics.
-Periodically, directors will be invited or may request to visit certain of the Company's significant operating sites to learn more about the Company's strategy, operations and culture.
+Periodically, directors will be invited or may request to visit certain of the Company's significant mining and other operating sites, and management will prepare educational sessions for the directors relevant to the Company's operations and plans to understand better the Company's business and culture.